chartla2/SolTrace/README.md

 cmake --build . -j4
 ```

-If cmake is having trouble locating the Embree install, you specify Embree's install location passing the `embree_DIR` variable to cmake.
+If cmake is having trouble locating the Embree install, specify Embree's install location (the folder containing Embree's cmake source files) and pass the `embree_DIR` variable to cmake.
 In this case the configure command would be

 ```sh
 cmake .. -DSOLTRACE_BUILD_EMBREE_SUPPORT=ON -Dembree_DIR=<EMBREE_INSTALL_DIR>